RH-AI-Odyssey/demo/README.md

 ### Additional config
-This demo install by deaulf Telegram (chatbot-rag) and Developer (devhub+devspaces) demos. you need to configurate a enviroment variables to select wich demo activate.
+This demo install by default Telegram (chatbot-rag) and Developer (devhub+devspaces) demos. you need to configurate a enviroment variables to select wich demo activate.

 if you want to enable only telegram demo: